Kalaburagi–Hyderabad Intercity Express

 Kalaburagi–Hyderabad Intercity Express is an intercity train of the Indian Railways connecting in Karnataka and of Telangana.
-It is currently being operated with 11307/11308 train numbers on a daily basis.
+It is operated with 11307/11308 train numbers on a daily basis.

 Service

 The 11307/Kalaburagi–Hyderabad InterCity Express has an average speed of 48 km/h and covers 222 km in 4 hrs 35 mins.
 11308/Hyderabad–KalaburagiIntercity Express has an average speed of 44 km/h and 222 km in 5 hrs.

 Route and halts

 The important halts of the train are:

 Coach composition

 The train has standard ICF rakes with max speed of 110 kmph.
 The train consists of 13 coaches: